 - Degree of retinal damage

-- If your doctor instructs you to keep your head in a certain position, do so as much as possible.
-Keep the position even when eating, sleeping, and bathing.
+Your doctor may instruct you to keep your head in a certain position.
+You should do this as much as possible, even while eating, sleeping, and bathing.
 Positional pillows can help make this more comfortable.

 - Any change in vision